Boone Logan: Cleveland Indians

 On February 7, 2017, Logan signed with the Cleveland Indians to a one-year contract with an option for the 2018 season.
 In 38 games with Cleveland, he was 1–0 with a 4.71 ERA.

 The Indians declined to exercise their club option on Logan's contract for the 2018 season on November 6, 2017, making Logan a free agent.

 Milwaukee Brewers

 On January 10, 2018, Logan signed a one-year deal with the Milwaukee Brewers worth $1.875 million.
 On June 19, Logan was designated for assignment and was released on June 24.

 Pitching style

 Logan threw with a sidearm delivery, making him appealing as a left-handed specialist.
 Left-handed hitters batted only .238 against him in his career, while righties hit .291.
-Logan was especially tough against lefties because his primary pitch was a slider in the low 80s that breaks sharply away from them.
+Logan was especially tough against lefties because his primary pitch was a slider in the low 80s that broke sharply away from them.
 This was his favorite pitch to throw in two-strike counts.
 He also had a four-seam fastball and two-seam fastball that appeared in the 92-95 mph range.
 Logan also threw a high-80s changeup from time to time against right-handers.